HaroldHS/LBioProject/README.md

 ```

 > Note:
 > `help` command is intended for showing the description of a module.
-So, make sure set the module first, then run `help` command.
+So, make sure to set the module first, then run `help` command.
 > `set report` is intended for using a specified template.

 ### Example